-In fulfilling its responsibilities during 2007, the Audit Committee has:
+In fulfilling its responsibilities during 2008, the Audit Committee has:

-- · Reviewed and discussed the audited financial statements and the Company's financial reporting processes with management; - Discussed with the Company's independent registered public accounting firm, PricewaterhouseCoopers LLP, matters required to be discussed under Statements of Auditing Standards No. 61, Communications with Audit Committees, as amended, and Statements of Auditing Standards No. 90, Communication with Audit Committees; - Received from PricewaterhouseCoopers LLP written disclosures and a letter regarding their independence required by Independence Standards Board Standard No. 1, Independent Discussions with Audit Committees, and discussed with PricewaterhouseCoopers LLP their independence from management and the Company. - Discussed with PricewaterhouseCoopers LLP the overall scope and plans for the audit.
-The Audit Committee met with PricewaterhouseCoopers LLP with and without management present, to discuss the results of its examinations, its evaluations of the Company's internal controls and the overall quality of the Company's financial reporting.
+- Reviewed and discussed the audited financial statements and the Company's financial reporting processes with management; - Discussed with the Company's independent registered public accounting firm, PricewaterhouseCoopers LLP, matters required to be discussed under Statements of Auditing Standards No. 61, Communications with Audit Committees, as amended, and Statements of Auditing Standards No. 90, Communication with Audit Committees;

+- Received from PricewaterhouseCoopers LLP written disclosures and a letter regarding their independence as required by the rules of the Public Company Accounting Oversight Board, and discussed with PricewaterhouseCoopers LLP their independence from management and the Company. - Discussed with PricewaterhouseCoopers LLP the overall scope and plans for the audit.
+The Audit Committee met with PricewaterhouseCoopers LLP, with and without management present, to discuss the results of its examinations, its evaluations of the Company's internal controls and the overall quality of the Company's financial reporting.

-Based on the foregoing, the Audit Committee recommended to the Board of Directors that the audited financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2007 for filing with the SEC.
-The Audit Committee and the Board of Directors have also recommended, subject to stockholder approval, the selection of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the year ending December 31, 2008.
+Based on the foregoing, the Audit Committee recommended to the Board of Directors that the audited financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2008 for filing with the SEC.
+The Audit Committee and the Board of Directors have also recommended, subject to stockholder approval, the selection of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the year ending December 31, 2009.